Tessellated:

 What sets our tessellated tiles apart

-Vitrified porcelain
+Vitrified Porcelain

 • Tessellated tile colour palette